 You are about to find out it really is a very small world and an even smaller island of Ireland.
 Everyone will know someone who knows someone you know.
 Just keep that in mind if you don’t want to be the talk of the parish.

 Don’t cling to those you already know.
-It’s easy to latch on to someone that you already know, but try to be social butterfly even if you’re not.
+It’s easy to latch on to someone who you already know, but try to be social butterfly even if you’re not.
+Read more of our tips on building confidence.

-Be weary of the people who say they haven’t studied or started that assignment yet.
+Be wary of the people who say they haven’t studied or started that assignment yet.
 Don’t be fooled, they totally have.
 In fact they’re probably already finished it.

 Mind yourself.
 If you’re living away from home this is probably the first time in your life that you have the freedom to do whatever you want whenever you want.
 No one is saying don’t enjoy yourself, but just be careful.
-Always know how you’re going to get home after a night out and always keep some extra money on you incase of an emergency.
+Always know how you’re going to get home after a night out and always keep some extra money on you in case of an emergency.
+Read more of our tips for staying safe on night out.

 For goodness sake go to class.
 Once you break out of the chains of secondary school the notion of not having to be in class is intoxicating, but remember you are actually kinda there to get your degree.
 You need to go to class to stay on-top of your work.
 Everyone has an urban legend about some friend who became a hermit and watched all the series ever on Netflix and never went to a class or tutorial for the whole semester.
 Don’t listen.